Playboy Club: History

 The first club opened at 116 E. Walton Street in downtown Chicago, Illinois, United States, on February 29, 1960.
+The opening acts were comedian Dick Gregory and then 17-year old singer Aretha Franklin.
+Chicago jazz pianist, Sam Distefano, was the Musical Director.
 It relocated to Clark and Armitage in Lincoln Park in 1980 and closed in June 1986.

-Eventually many clubs were established across the United States:
+Over the next two decades, over two dozen clubs had been established across the United States:

 There was also a Playboy Club in Montreal Canada.
 Playboy Clubs operated in Japan, under a franchise arrangement, in Tokyo, Osaka, Nagoya, and Sapporo.
 There were Playboy Club resorts in Ocho Rios, Jamaica, Great Gorge at McAfee, New Jersey, and at Lake Geneva, Wisconsin, as well as Club-Hotels such as the Playboy Plaza in Miami Beach, Florida and Playboy Towers in Chicago.
 The last American location before Playboy Club Las Vegas opened was Lansing, Michigan, located in the Hilton Hotel, which closed in July 1988.

 International Clubs existed until the 1991 closing of the Manila, Philippines Club located in the Silahis International Hotel.
-In 2010 International Clubs were opened in Macao and Cancun but in time the Macao Club closed in 2013 and the Cancun Club closed in 2014.
+In 2010, International Clubs were opened in Macao and Cancún but, in time, the Macao Club closed in 2013 and the Cancún Club closed in 2014.
 Manila was the only Club ever to be featured in Architectural Digest.

 During the last three months of 1961, more than 132,000 people visited the Chicago club, making it the busiest night club in the world.
 Playboy Club membership became a status symbol.
 Only 21% of all key holders ever went to a club.
 At $25.00 per year per membership, Playboy grossed $25 million for every 1,000,000 members.

 The Rabbit-headed metal Playboy key (supplanted by a metal key-card in 1966) was required for admission to a club.
 They were presented to the Door Bunny.

 In 1965, Hugh Hefner sent Victor Lownes to London to open Playboy's British casinos, following legalization of gambling in the United Kingdom.
+Playboy's Musical Director, Sam Distefano, set up the entertainment policy for the London Playboy Club and Casino.
 In 1981, the casino at 45 Park Lane (now a luxury hotel, 45 Park Lane) was the most profitable casino in the world, and the British casinos contributed $32 million to the corporation.
 Later, Playboy also operated British casinos in Manchester and Portsmouth.
-In 1981, Playboy opened a hotel and casino in Atlantic City, New Jersey.
+In 1981, Playboy opened a hotel and casino in Atlantic City, New Jersey, with an 800-seat showroom designed by Playboy's Vice-President of Entertainment, Sam Distefano.
 However, the New Jersey gaming regulators denied Playboy a permanent gaming license, and Playboy sold its interest in the unit to Elsinore Corporation, its partner in the venture, in 1984, at which time the hotel and casino were renamed The Atlantis.